 As part of his research and writing projects, he has led many a research tour to the Middle East as well as the Black Sea and Mediterranean regions, visiting countries such as Egypt, Israel, Jordan, Lebanon, Turkey, Greece, Italy, Bahrain, Iran, Armenia, Georgia, Ukraine, Romania and Bulgaria to name but a few.
 McLoud developed a new ancient Middle Eastern chronological model in which the Mesopotamian high chronology is correlated with the Egyptian low chronology, published in the Journal for Semitic Studies (2019/2).
 This model was afterwards dramatically confirmed by the newly published text of the recently discovered Epic of Gulkišar ( Journal for Semitics 2020/1).
 Willem also developed a Sumerian Hypothesis to explain the many Mesopotamian influences in the primeval history in the Book of Genesis ( Journal for Semitics 2020/2).

 Willem McLoud is the author of The Nephilim , an extensive and authoritative trilogy tracing the long and legendary tradition of those claiming descent from the gods from ancient Sumer and Egypt through the Mediterranean Region and later into Europe to our present times.
 The first book, The Nephilim, Kings of an Epic Age (2021), focuses on the glorious age of Sumerian and Akkadian greatness, whereas the second book, The Nephilim, An Unholy Brood (2022), picking up from the first, tells the story of an ancient Mediterranean race who appeared in Canaan early in the second millennium BC before migrating through the Mediterranean Region, a cursed race called the “dragon seed” amongst others.
-The third book is yet to be published.
+The third book, The Nephilim, Grail Bloodlines (2023), follows the Nephilim tradition and groups and families associated with it into the heartland of Europe and throughout European history to the present day.